CheaterCodes/AoC2020/README.md

 This part two to me fealt more like work (being foced to doing tons of checks) rather than fun problem solving.

 So much for not being lazy :D

+Edit: I talked to a friend and I probably wrongly accepted a 10-digit pid.
+Either way, least favorite one so far, I won't bother fixing this (even though it's easy).

+## Day 5
+This one was fun!
+And it was fun, cause there was a super easy clean solution to this.
+Essentially, the seats are just weirdly encoded binary numbers.
+Every `F` and `L` encodes a `0` and every `B` and `R` encodes a `1`.
+Parse that, and return the highest number.

+Part 2 was also straightforward:
+All numbers are consecutive, find the first number that got skipped.

+I have a decently clean solution, can't complain, fun puzzle!
+Tomorrow I won't be home, so I'll do 2 days at once on monday!